PageSeeder primitives are specialized into objects by attributes (

 Comments and discussion

-Comments can be attached via a Locator to
+Comments can be attached through a Locator to the following:

 Comments can also be attached to another comment.
 A sequence of comments is a discussion.
 A discussion can be changed into a task by setting a status to a comment.
 Discussions are linear and ordered chronologically.